resucutie/beyond-software-list/index.md

 - All entries should contain programs where the user has total control over it and are virus-free.
 Preferably Free and Open Source applications
 - Each entry should follow the following format:
     - Name of the product as a link (`[Product](link)`)
-    - Row of [custom icons](#custom-icons) showing the avaiable icons (if it contains) in the following order:
+    - Row of [custom icons](#custom-icons) showing the available icons (if it contains) in the following order:
         - Web :c-chrome: :c-firefox:
-            - If avaiable on all platforms: :c-web:
+            - If available on all platforms: :c-web:
-            - If it is avaiable as a browser extension: :c-extension:
+            - If it is available as a browser extension: :c-extension:
         - Desktop :c-windows: :c-macos: :c-linux:
-            - If avaiable on all platforms: :c-pc:
+            - If available on all platforms: :c-pc:
         - Mobile :c-android: :c-ios:
-            - If avaiable on all platforms: :c-mobile:
+            - If available on all platforms: :c-mobile:
         - Console :c-console:
         - TV Boxes :c-roku: :c-tvos:
-            - If avaiable on all platforms: :c-tvbox:
+            - If available on all platforms: :c-tvbox:
         - VR :c-vr:
         - Selfhostable service :c-selfhost:
         - Source code avaiability :c-proprietary: